-- (1) Unless the Act, Regulations or this local law otherwise provide, a member may raise at a meeting such business as he or she considers appropriate, in the form of a motion, of which notice has been given in writing to the CEO and which has been included on the agenda. - (2) A notice of motion under subclause (1) is to be given at least 14 clear working days before the meeting at which the motion is moved. - (3) A notice of motion is to relate to the good governance of the district. - (4) The CEO- - (a) may, with the concurrence of the President, may exclude from the notice paper any notice of motion deemed to be, or likely to involve, a breach of any of this local law or any other written law: - (b) will inform members on each occasion that a notice has been excluded and the reasons for that exclusion; - (c) may, after consultation with the member where this is practicable, make such amendments to the form but not the substance as will bring the notice of motion into due form; and - (d) may provide to the Council relevant and material facts and circumstances pertaining to the notice of motion on such matters as policy, budget and law. - (5) A motion of which notice has been given is to lapse unless- - (a) the member who gave notice of it, or some other member authorised by the originating member in writing, moves the motion when called on; or - (b) the Council on a motion agrees to defer consideration of the motion to a later stage or date. - (6) If a notice of motion is given and lapses under subclause (5), notice of a motion in the same terms or to the same effect is not to be given again for at least 3 months from the date of such lapse.
+- (1) Unless the Act, Regulations or this local law otherwise provides, a Member may raise at a meeting such business as he or she considers appropriate, in the form of a motion, of which notice has been given in writing to the CEO and which has been included on the agenda. - (2) A notice of motion under subclause (1) is to be given at least 14 clear working days before the meeting at which the motion is moved. - (3) A notice of motion is to be accompanied by supporting reasons and must relate to the good governance of the district. - (4) The CEO- - (a) may, following consultation with the President, exclude from the agenda any notice of motion deemed to be, or likely to involve, a breach of this local law or any other written law; - (b) will inform Members on each occasion that a notice has been excluded and the reasons for that exclusion: - (c) may, after consultation with the Member where this is practicable, make such amendments to the form but not the substance as will bring the notice of motion into due form; and - (d) may provide to the Council relevant and material facts and circumstances pertaining to the notice of motion on such matters as policy, budget and law. - (5) A motion of which notice has been given is to lapse unless- - (a) the Member who gave notice of it, or some other Member authorised by the originating Member in writing, moves the motion when called on; or - (b) the Council on a motion agrees to defer consideration of the motion to a later stage or date. - (6) If a notice of motion is given and lapses under subclause (5), notice of a motion in the same terms or to the same effect is not to be given again for at least 3 months from the date of such lapse.